Isabel Bateman

 Her family relocated to England in 1863.
-She first played a juvenile part in 1865 in her sister, Kate’s, farewell benefit at Her Majesty's Theatre.
+She first played a juvenile part in 1865 in her sister Kate’s farewell benefit at Her Majesty's Theatre.
 She began active theatrical work in 1869.
 She took leading parts with Henry Irving for six years.
-She was very successful in many leading roles.
+She was very successful in many leading roles in London.

 She left the theatre in 1898 and entered the Anglican Community of St Mary the Virgin in Wantage, eventually becoming Mother Superior of the Order.